Key points about posterior cruciate ligament (PCL) injuries

 PCL injury diagnosis

 When assessing a possible PCL injury, your doctor will examine the affected knee and ask about the event that caused your injury.
-Your doctor may also order imaging tests such as an MRI scan or X-ray.
+They may order:

 PCL injury treatment